- Canary Islands

 Los Cristianos is one of the most popular destinations in Tenerife and many tourists choose it as a base for their holiday.

-The town of Los Cristianos actually predates the tourism boom in Tenerife, so the place has history as well as great restaurants, bars and beaches.
+The town of Los Cristianos actually predates the tourism boom in Tenerife, so the place has a history, as well as great restaurants, bars, and beaches.

-The south is the warmest part and Los Cristianos is located right in the very South, so it's a great choice for those much needed sunny winter breaks.
-We've prepared a list of suggestions of what to do in Los Cristianos during your holiday here as well as some ideas for day trips.
+The south of Tenerife is the warmest part of the island and Los Cristianos is located right in the very south, so it's a great choice for those much needed sunny winter breaks.
+We've prepared a list of suggestions of what to do in Los Cristianos during your holiday here, as well as some ideas for day trips.

 The water here is clear and ideal for families with children, plus there are also some inflatables which will keep the children busy.

 Los Cristianos beach is also popular and has lots of facilities, but it's great also for water sports.
-From here you have easy access to many restaurants and bars and if you want a sun bed for the day, they are cheaper than the ones in Playa Las Vistas.
+From here you have easy access to many restaurants and bars and if you want a sunbed for the day, they are cheaper than the ones at Playa Las Vistas.

 Los Cristianos market is the largest market in the south of Tenerife and here you'll find everything from souvenirs to fake brand purses, clothes or watches and much more.
 It's crowded, so take care of your belongings.

-The harbour in Los Cristianos is one of the most important in the Canary Islands, as it connects Tenerife to some of the other islands: La Palma, La Gomera and El Hierro.
+The harbor in Los Cristianos is one of the most important in the Canary Islands, as it connects Tenerife to some of the other islands: La Palma, La Gomera and El Hierro.

 La Gomera is the closest island to Tenerife and the ferry that connects the two is leaving from Los Cristianos harbour.
 There are several companies that offer day trips to La Gomera: you go on the ferry and then a bus will wait for you on the other side to take you on a ride through the neighboring island.
 You also have the option to book your own ferry tickets and cross over to La Gomera, where you can spend a few days exploring on your own or just spend a day to see a bit of this green and beautiful island.